Simplification and modernisation

 • Modernising the interest limitation rules, including mandatory interest deduction safe harbours and exclusions for certain third-party financing.

 • Removing the imported hybrid mismatch provisions and strengthening tax dispute resolution mechanisms.
-The proposal is intended for adoption in 2027.

 • Facilitating cross-border reorganisations by expanding the Tax Merger Directive to cover additional transactions.